-Later that day I was moved to review other events surrounding the birth of Jesus Christ in the scriptures.
+That revelation made me look up other events surrounding the birth of Jesus Christ in the scriptures.
 I was looking for more instances of worship, and I found them.
-Mary’s song of worship after receiving the prophecy of His birth (Luke 1:46-55); the sounds of worship by the multitude of angels as they announced His birth (Luke 2:13-14); and the acts of worship by the shepherds after witnessing His birth (Luke 2:20).
-And this all happened before the biblical account of the wise men.
+Mary’s song of worship after receiving the prophecy of His birth (Luke 1:46-55); the sounds of worship by the multitude of angels as they announced His birth (Luke 2:13-14); and the shepherd’s acts of worship after witnessing and testifying about His birth (Luke 2:20).

-After Jesus was born, the scriptures state that the wise men "saw His star" and followed it until it rested over the place where Jesus lived.
+All that happened before the wise men began following the star.
+But after Jesus was born, the scriptures said they saw His star, followed it to Jerusalem, and after a meeting with King Herod, they continued following the star until rested over the place where Jesus was.
 Historians say that by that time, Jesus was about two years old and scriptures bear proof of this in Matthew 2:11, referring to Jesus as a young child, not a baby, and the location where they were as a house and not a manger.
-But more often than not, the images you will find of the wise men either show them on camels traveling across the desert or standing at the nativity scene each with a gift in his hands.

-Although the wise men brought precious gifts with them to present to the King, their first thought was to present themselves to the King and to worship Him.
+Although they did bring precious, costly gifts with them to present to the King, their first thought was to present themselves in worship Him.
 They followed the star from the East, through Jerusalem, all the way to Bethlehem for one purpose: to worship Him.
 Not to receive a blessing.
 Not for fortune or fame.
-Not for healing.
-Not for long life, or wisdom, or favor.
+Not for healing, long life, wisdom, or favor.
 But just to worship Him.

-A present day reminder to us that regardless of what gifts we have to offer Jesus, our primary reason for coming into His presence should be to worship Him.
+A subtle reminder to us that regardless of what gifts we have to offer Jesus, our primary reason for coming into His presence should be to worship Him.

 About This Blog

 This blog is inspired by my first book, A Time To Write: Inspirational Poetry for All Seasons.
 Thank you for visiting!